Landscaping

 There is the common misconception that cedars attract mosquitoes.
 Cedars tend to grow in moist conditions, just the type of environment mosquitoes thrive in.
 It is the case of the environment causing the mosquitoes to breed, not the cedars.
 The key to eliminating mosquitoes is to remove standing water from a property if possible.
 Low areas with improper drainage and rain barrels are two of the most common breeding zones.

 There are four options available that will provide the desired result and all share the same basic requirements in terms of habitat.
 Average to moist soil conditions is preferred and the tree shouldn’t be allowed to dry out.
-No specific pH or soil type is necessary and cedars are mostly t
+No specific pH or soil type is necessary and cedars are mostly tolerant o

 Read more »